Back to top

 • Valley Water is maintaining the program as required by the Municipal Regional Stormwater National Pollutant Discharge Elimination System (NPDES) Permit (MRP).

-• Valley Water submitted the FY 2022-2023 Municipal Regional Stormwater Annual Report to the Water Board.
-Visit Reports & Documents to view a copy of the report.
+• Valley Water submitted the FY 2022-2023 Municipal Regional Stormwater Annual Report to the Water Board in September 2023.
+The report can be found in the Reports & Documents section of this webpage.
+The FY 2023-2024 report will be submitted to the Water Board in September 2024.

 Partnerships